Irish Wolfhound

 Irish Wolfhound Appearance

-Strong, powerful and elegant (a distinct trait of sighthounds, who hunt by sight and speed), the Irish Wolfhound is the tallest of all the dog breeds recognized by the American Kennel Club.
-Their size alone makes them look a little intimidating, but one gaze into their open, calm expression and you’ll quickly realize these gentle giants are lovers at heart.
+Strong and elegant, the Irish Wolfhound is the tallest of all the dog breeds recognized by the American Kennel Club (AKC).
+Even though their size might be a little intimidating, these gentle giants are lovers at heart.

 - Ears